nszoni/nszoni.github.io/_posts/2021-07-14_Apache-Superset--A-hidden-gem-in-the-heaps-of-BI-tools----Part-II--e1a1f1657308.md

   /@nszoni/apache-superset-a-hidden-gem-in-the-heaps-of-bi-tools-part-ii-e1a1f1657308
 ---

+# Apache Superset: A hidden gem in the heaps of BI tools? — Part II.

 > In [Part I.](https://nszoni.github.io/apache-superset-a-hidden-gem-in-the-heaps-of-bi-tools-part-i-1994c4430a35?source=your_stories_page-------------------------------------), we argued in favor of using Superset as a free and open-source solution.
 Make sure to check it out beforehand to understand our dedication and excitement towards the project.

 Now, let’s dig into how we have test-driven Superset on top of other fascinating technologies.